 I have worked as a Mental Health Therapist and Skills Trainer at mental health agencies in Portland, OR, working with families of diverse backgrounds.
 I have also served as the Prevention Specialist and Mental Health Therapist at a Portland high school and as the Child Development Specialist in schools in Ashland, OR.
-I am also trained in several forms of dance and restorative movement, and have found dance to be one of the most therapeutic outlets in my own life, and especially therapeutic in finding wholeness and healing postpartum.

 My undergraduate education was at Western Washington University (Fairhaven College) in Bellingham, WA, where I constructed an interdisciplinary degree integrating psychology, alternative education, cultural studies, and community building, called "Creativing Compassionate Co-Learning Communities."
 I have developed and implemented several personal growth and community building retreats and workshops for high school and college-aged students.

 I grew up in Ashland, OR and moved back several years ago to have a family.
 We have an 9-year-old boy who keeps us very busy and makes us laugh everyday, and a 6-year-old daughter who bubbles with joy and is quite the ambassador.
 After the birth of my son, I discovered creative film-making as a deeply therapeutic outlet for me, using dance and poetry to tell stories of motherhood and my creative journey, and to inspire authentic expression in others.
 I have been lucky to screen two films at the Ashland Independent Film Festival.
 I have been a dancer my whole life, and I love to camp, hike, paint, cook with friends, swim outside and talk about matters of the soul.
 In the last 4 years I have experienced an unexpected life transformation that led me to dive deep into studying the Bible and it's history.
 I have become deeply passionate about the wisdom and truths found there, and when invited, I love exploring these with others.